 Total Cost: Just $14 ($4 baking soda – 1000g; $10 peppermint extract – 60mL) will last you and your family for more than a year.

-Variations: I used to use some glycerin in addition to water, but found that the glycerin didn’t really make much of a difference in terms of creating a better texture.
+Variations: I used to use some glycerin in addition to water.
+But found that the glycerin didn’t really make much of a difference in terms of creating a better texture.
 Also, it was expensive and only a few places carry glycerin in bulk.
+Some people will add coconut oil, as it has some anti-bacteria benefits.
+And occasionally, I will add in calcium carbonate for a remineralising effect.

 Other factors to consider: Besides using this homemade toothpaste, the biggest thing that has really helped me with my oral health is not eating too many sweets.
 It’s the bacteria that feed off of the sugars that eventually will lead to tooth decay.
 Limiting the amount of sugars, especially refined sugars (that includes the stuff from Bread Talk, as simple carbs convert easily into sugars) will greatly cut down on those cavity-causing strains of bacteria.